Top SQL Interview Examples for Experienced Developer

 6. How do you use the CASE statement for conditional logic?

-The CASE statement allows conditional expressions within SQL queries.
+The CASE statement enables conditional logic within SQL queries, similar to if-else statements in programming.

 SELECT name,